JoranJix/Undressify/README.md

 ### How to create the folders

-!!NEVER KEEP THE HUD WITHIN YOUR ~undressify FOLDER!!<br> It would get detached on avatar change.<br>
+!!NEVER KEEP THE TOOL WITHIN YOUR ~undressify FOLDER!!<br> It would get detached on avatar change.<br>
 I dont take any responsibilities if the hud fails working with other RLV tools.<br>
 You have to create a basic folder structure which is explained below.<br>